 Offshoring is defined as the shifting of business activities in a country other than the home country where the resources can be cheaply available to the enterprise which will ultimately reduce the company’s overall cost.
 It may mean, moving the company’s production house or service centres or the company’s routine operations, overseas.

 The company seeks to shift their business from a developed nation to a developing nation, in order to get the advantage of low labor costs, lenient laws, less government interference, cheap availability of resources, less tax rate and much more.

 For the past few years, it has been observed that offshoring has emerged as a developmental factor for the economically unsound countries as it increases the countries Gross Domestic Product (GDP), infrastructural development and reduction in the rate of unemployment.
 Although it suffers from a number of disadvantages like language such as communication barriers etc.

 The major differences between outsourcing and offshoring are explained below:

-- Outsourcing refers to the transfer of non-core business activities to another organisation who got specialisation in that work.
+- Outsourcing refers to the transfer of non-core business activities to another organization who got specialization in that work.
 Offshoring refers to the moving of the company’s business to any other country, where the cost of running such business is lower than the home country.

 - Outsourcing involves shifting business operations to external parties.
 Conversely, Offshoring involves shifting of activities and offices.

 - The objective of outsourcing business activities is to focus on the core activities of the company.
-On the other hand, offshoring is performed to minimise the cost.
+On the other hand, offshoring is performed to minimize the cost.